Master of Science in European Forestry

 Our programme welcomes applications from persons who hold a bachelor’s or comparable degree in forest sciences or related discipline.

-The call for student applications for the course starting in August 2022 will be open between 1 December 2021 – 19 January 2022.
+The call for student applications for the course starting in August 2022 was open between 1 December 2021 – 19 January 2022.
+The call for student applications for the course starting in August 2023 will be open between 4 – 18 January 2023.

 Click “Studyinfo.fi” below to receive more information and to apply (the online application form is only available when the call is open)